timvisee/docker-compose-mssql/README.md

 # Microsoft SQL server in Docker
-Docker container configuration for Microsoft SQL server on Linux.
+Some helpful scripts and configurations to easily get a Microsoft SQL server instance running in a docker container on Linux.

-This project uses docker-compose as configuration manager.
+This project uses Microsoft's docker image for SQL server and uses docker-compose to easily manage container configurations.

 ## Requirements
-* Linux operating system as host
+* Linux operating system
 * Docker
 * Docker composer